-Science Media Centre (SMC) Malaysia, in collaboration with British High Commission Kuala Lumpur and EcoKnights, invites Malaysian journalists, writers and content creators to produce local Malaysian stories on climate change in the ‘PANAS!
-Climate Change Stories in Malaysia’ project
+Science Media Centre (SMC) Malaysia, in collaboration with British High Commission Kuala Lumpur and EcoKnights, recently launched the ‘PANAS!
+Climate Change Stories in Malaysia’ project which invites Malaysian journalists, writers and content creators to produce local Malaysian stories on climate change.

 BACKGROUND: In the face of climate change, journalists play a major role to help accelerate climate action through advocacy and education.
-For most vulnerable countries, including Malaysia, the 1.5ºC warming limit reported in the IPCC is crucial as it requires major and immediate transformation.
+For most vulnerable countries, including Malaysia, the 1.5ºC warming limit reported in the Intergovernmental Panel on Climate Change (IPCC) is crucial as it requires major and immediate transformation.
 The role of the media in highlighting the impacts of 1.5ºC global warming on natural and human systems will support stakeholders and policymakers address climate change.
 This is done by providing local statistics, engaging stories and reliable evidence to affect change at a higher level.
 However, the potential of journalists still remains largely untapped.

 In Malaysia, the main stories covered are often the intersection of climate change and natural disasters.
 The lack of understanding of climate science and its technicalities also attributes to the inability of journalists to link climate impacts to the public, as well as relating climate change coverage to high-level climate policies such as reports by UNFCCC, including the IPCC.
 As a result, these topics are reported only at the surface level which lacks in-depth analysis and reflection.
 The lack of reliable and trustworthy sources for interviews such as climate scientists and experts also results in repeated, one-sided viewpoints.
 While the nature of Malaysian media coverage tends to be reactive, when empowered, it has the potential to take on a more proactive role to inform, inspire and encourage all stakeholders to take action toward reducing the impacts of climate change.